Invasive Frog-bit

 Environmental Effects | Treatment | Resources

-European Frog-bit (Hydrocharis morsus-ranae) is a prohibited species in the state of Michigan.
+Invasive frog-bit (Hydrocharis morsus-ranae) is a prohibited species in the state of Michigan.
 This means that selling, importing, cultivating or transporting this species is not allowed.
-It is currently not widely distributed in the state yet, and on-going survey work seeks to determine where it is present.
+It is becoming increasingly distributed in the state especially in in-land waters, and on-going survey work seeks to determine where it is present.

 This species looks like a mini lily pad with the pad reaching 1-2 centimeters across.
 It is free-floating and can be pulled from the water to inspect.
 The plants have white three-petaled flowers with yellow centers.